All Episodes

 He's always thought it was going to be close.

-Lieberman, the peace democrats are back.
+Lieberman, the Peace Democrats, are back.

-I just it's I'm just again basically validating your decision to listen here.
+I'm just it's I'm just again basically validating your decision to listen here.

-He's worried about the party McGoverning itself.
+He's worried about the party governing itself.

 Well, that's exactly what I told you they were in the process of doing.